elastic/integrations/packages/azure/docs/README.md

 ### activitylogs
 Will retrieve azure activity logs.
 Control-plane events on Azure Resource Manager resources.
 Activity logs provide insight into the operations that were performed on resources in your subscription.

+### platformlogs
+Will retrieve azure platform logs.
+Platform logs provide detailed diagnostic and auditing information for Azure resources and the Azure platform they depend on.

 ### signinlogs
 Will retrieve azure Active Directory sign-in logs.
 The sign-ins report provides information about the usage of managed applications and user sign-in activities.